mbaerthel/sorngen/README.md

 Outputs:

 The folder ".\VHDL" contains all the created VHDL files including submodules and the toplevel file.
-The basic arithmetic SORN modules are are stire in the subfolder ".\VHDL\VHDLbasic".
+The basic arithmetic SORN modules are are stored in the subfolder ".\VHDL\VHDLbasic".